 English Springer Spaniel Appearance

-They also have more extensively feathered coats and are more likely to have loose drooping eyelids.
+Show-bred Springers have a more domed head and heavier, longer ears than their working cousins.
+They also have more extensively feathered coats and are more likely to have loose, drooping eyelids.

-Grooming your Springer Spaniel
+English Springer Spaniel Grooming

-Both working and show bred English Springer Spaniels require attention to grooming.
-Brushing at least twice a week will help to keep him fairly tangle free, and it’s a good idea to practice this from the day your puppy arrives home.
+Both working and show-bred English Springer Spaniels require attention to grooming.
+Brushing at least twice a week will help keep the coat tangle free, and it’s a good idea to practice this from the day your puppy arrives home.